 Luckily, my ailment (nausea, fatigue, headache, upset stomach) only lasted 24 hours.
 By the next day I was at 90%, weak but mostly recuperated.
 In my situation, there was no need for anything more than rest and detoxification.

 Prolonged and more severe symptoms (persistent high fever or cough, red and patchy tonsils, vomiting, dizziness, palpitations, etc.) call for a visit to the doctor.

 So what quick and simple action can you take if you’re traveling while sick and have very few cancellation options?
 I’m not a doctor, but here are a few things that helped me, some of which WebMD also suggests:

-- Fasting: This is a no-brainer (and usually non-negotiable) if you have a stomach bug or virus.
+Fasting is imperative if you have a stomach bug or virus.
 Drinking only water, green tea, and fruit juices (assuming you can keep it in ya), help to flush the toxins out your system and detoxify you.

-- Vitamin C Supplements: An increase in Vitamin C may help to boost your immune system and strengthen your defenses.
+An increase in Vitamin C may help to boost your immune system and strengthen your defenses.
 The daily recommended value is 500 mg but you can easily find 1000 mg tablets in your local drug store.